 We will have a short stop there before continuing with the rest of the tour.
 The Corinth Canal now cuts the Isthmus, which is a land bridge connecting the Peloponnese Peninsula with the Greek mainland.
 Since 1893 the canal has been running through the Isthmus which is 6.3 km wide.

 After taking some nice pictures of the picturesque Corinth Canal, our driver will drive us further on towards the Ancient town of Corinth, where St. Paul lived and preached for two years.
 It is here where St Paul wrote one of his famous letters, to Corinthians, after a series of events that stigmatized his stay in the city and his effort to promote the new religion.

-In Corinth,you will have the chance to visit the remains of the ancient city state, which include the Agora (market place) and Apollo’s Temple (6th century B.C.), both clearly showing how rich and important Corinth was in Ancient Times.
-Corinth was one of the most significant city states of the ancient times, a great rival to Athens and its dominance in Greece.
+In Corinth, you will have the chance to visit the remains of the ancient city-state, which include the Agora (market place) and Apollo’s Temple (6th century B.C.), both clearly show how rich and important Corinth was in Ancient Times.
+Corinth was one of the most significant city-states of ancient times, a great rival to Athens and its dominance in Greece.

 A short stop at the Ancient Port of Kenchreai, where St. Paul disembarked, will conclude the visit to Corinth. before heading back to Athens.

 We will return to Athens taking the same route back, arriving in Athens on time for lunch.